zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ![](images/100/6.png)

-- You are taken to the home page for your Bot.
+- You are taken to the home page for your Skill.
 Here on the left, you can see a list of icons you can use to navigate to your **Intents, Entities, Flow, Resource Bundles, Q&A, Components, Settings and Quality**.

 ![D:\\Workshop\_Bot\\image2.PNG](images/100/image5.png)

 ### **Step 2**: Add an Intent, Entity for show menu

-- From the homepage of your ChatBot, click the **Intent** icon present on left-side navigation bar and then click the green **Intent** button.
+- From the homepage of your Skill, click the **Intent** icon present on left-side navigation bar and then click the green **Intent** button.

 ![](images/100/image6.png)